pawh-lab/pregnancy247/README.md

 ```

 There is an added installation call to a package called
-`activpalProcessing` because this package install no longer available on
+`activpalProcessing` because this package is no longer available on
 `CRAN` and an archived copy of this package is used.
 So, it must be
 installed prior to installing `pregnancy247`.